Lifting Children & Families Out of Deep Poverty

 • Rhode Island would join eleven other states in putting more cash into single-parent families budgets.

-Create a Rhode Island Baby Bond Trust
+Fund the Rhode Island Baby Bond Trust

 • Provide $3,000 at birth to every child born into an RI Works family, invested until age 18, growing to about $12,000 for education, homeownership, or starting a business.
 Baby bonds help build wealth and reduce economic disparities.